-Documentation about using the iptables command can be found at the Linux netfilter website http://netfilter.org/ documentation/index.html.
-Many tutorials are also available at the netfilter website, in particular, the tutorials listed on the netfilter how-to page.
+Documentation about using the iptables command can be found at the Linux netfilter website http://netfilter.org/documentation/index.html.
+There are also many tutorials available at the netfilter website.

+In particular, the tutorials listed on the netfilter how-to page.